Partner nations join forces for HA/DR

-A simulated patient lays on a table as part of humanitarian assistance and disaster relief (HA/DR) training during Cope North 21 at Andersen Air Force Base, Guam, Feb.
+U.S. Air Force and Japan Air Self-Defense Force, or Koku-Jieitai service members review medical procedures as part of a humanitarian assistance and disaster relief (HA/DR) training scenario during Cope North 21 at Andersen Air Force Base, Guam, Feb.
 8, 2021.
-COVID-19 mitigations were in place during training to protect the health of all service members.
+The members are supporting the exercise’s HA/DR efforts which are intended to enhance interoperability among the partner nations.
 (U.S. Air Force photo by Senior Airman Jonathan Valdes Montijo)

 |Date Taken: